Bob Marley was just 36 years old when he died of cancer in 1981, but the Jamaican-born reggae legend left a massive

 In 1976, two days before he was set to play a free “Smile Jamaica” concert aimed at reducing tensions between warring political factions, an unknown gunman attacked him and his entourage.
 Though bullets grazed Bob and wife Rita Marley, they electrified a crowd of 80,000 people when both took to the stage with the Wailers.
 The gesture of defiant survival heightened his legend and further galvanized his political outlook, resulting in the most militant albums of his career.

 A little history of Marley and his wife Rita: He married her at 21 (she was a Sunday school teacher at the time) and stayed married to her until his death.
 He adopted her daughter and they had four children together during their marriage.
 Marley also had at least eight more children with eight different women.
 Rumors allude to several other unclaimed children but those named officially are Imani, Sharon, Cedella, David (aka Ziggy), Stephen, Robbie, Rohan, Karen, Stephanie, Julian, Ky-Mani, Damian and Madeka.

-As celebrity endorsements go, it certainly seems like a perfect fit: Under the label Marley Natural, the reggae icon is poised to become the face of the world's first global marijuana brand.
-Marley’s family has joined with private equity firm Privateer Holdings to develop products from the “heirloom Jamaican cannabis strains,” which are the very same Marley purportedly enjoyed.
-The company will also sell creams, lotions, and other accessories.
-Marley’s daughter Cedella said an official Marley marijuana brand would be an “authentic way to honor his legacy by adding his voice to the conversation about cannabis and helping end the social harms caused by prohibition.
+As celebrity endorsements go, it certainly seems like a perfect fit: Under the label Marley Natural, the reggae icon fronts a global marijuana brand.
+Products include the “heirloom Jamaican cannabis strains”—purportedly the very same one Marley himself purportedly enjoyed—along with smoking accessories, creams, lotions and other items.
+Marley’s daughter Cedella calls the brand an “authentic way to honor his legacy by adding his voice to the conversation about cannabis and helping end the social harms caused by prohibition.
 My dad would be so happy to see people understanding the healing power of the herb.”